stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * extend the Wistiti plugin to add your own custom post types, shortcodes and templates.
 And share them and contribute here to allow other wistitis to use your new great features !
 * adding content via the generated custom post types interfaces.

+For more information and detailled documenation, a [wistiti Wiki](https://github.com/stephanemartinw/wistiti/wiki) is under construction.

 ## Already existing wistitis on the web